 Benjamin Franklin, one of our founding fathers, was a very savvy guy.
 He said that a penny saved is a penny earned, but he proved that it really can be worth millions.
-In his will Franklin left the cities of Boston and Philadelphia 1,000 pounds each (the equivalent of $4,444).
+In his will, Franklin left the cities of Boston and Philadelphia 1,000 pounds each (the equivalent of $4,444).
 He asked that the funds gather interest over the next 200 years and also be used for loans to young craftsmen to help them get established in their trades.

 Most of us don’t have 200 years to make our money grow, but if we are investing for long-term goals, diligent saving and compounding can really make a difference.

 To measure your progress you can use the Rule of 72.
 Divide 72 by the rate you are earning on your money to determine how long it takes your money to double.
 (Use the Rule of 115 to measure how long your money will take to triple).
 For example, if your money earns 3% a year, it will take 24 years for your money to double, and 38 years for it to triple.
-But if you invest your money in growth investments that average 8% a year, your money will double in only 9 years.
+But if you invest your money in growth investments that average 8% a year, your money will double in only nine years.
 And your money keeps doubling.
-A $10,000 investment earning 8% will grow to $20,000 in 9 years, and 9 years later you’ll have $40,000, then $80,000, then $160,000.
+A $10,000 investment earning 8% will grow to $20,000 in nine years, and nine years later you’ll have $40,000, then $80,000, then $160,000.
 Money left to grow over years and years can be your ticket to a lifetime of financial security.

 In Ben Franklin’s case, compounding paid off for both cities.
-Philadelphia took to heart Franklin’s wish that the money be loaned to individuals, and over the 200-year life of the trust loaned funds to hundreds of individuals at low interest rates.
+Philadelphia took to heart Franklin’s wish that the money be loaned to individuals, and over the 200-year life of the trust loaned funds to hundreds of individuals at low-interest rates.
 Boston focused on the long-term return on the money, and invested the bulk of the money in a trust fund, compounding the earnings.

 By 1993, over $2.25 million had accumulated in Franklin’s Philadelphia trust.
-Franklin’s Boston’s trust fund, which had focused on getting high returns, had grown to almost $5 million, more than twice the amount in the Philadelphia trust fund.
+Franklin’s Boston trust fund, which had focused on getting high returns, had grown to almost $5 million, more than twice the amount in the Philadelphia trust fund.

-Ben Franklin’s saying about a penny saved is well-known.
-But by his legacy he proved the worth of another of his lesser known sayings: “The use of money is all the advantage there is in having it.”
+Ben Franklin’s saying about a penny saved is well-known, but by his legacy he proved the worth of another of his lesser-known sayings: “The use of money is all the advantage there is in having it.”